DevOps-MBSE/AaC/docs/docs/user_guide/index.md

 ---

 # What is Architecture-as-Code?
-Architecture-as-Code (AaC) is a distinctly different take on Model-Based System Engineering (MBSE) that allows a system modeller to define a system in simple yaml.
-This approach allows engineers to apply rigorous configuration management to their baselines and to leverage modern software development tools and practices, such as Continuous Integration and automated quality gates, to modeled systems, environments, products, or whatever it is that you're modeling with AaC.
+Architecture-as-Code (AaC) is a distinctly different take on Model-Based System Engineering (MBSE) that allows system modellers to define a system in simple plain-text YAML that can be leveraged to drive value and design consensus with developers.
+AaC's approach to storing models as YAML allows engineers to apply tools and practices that were previously only the domain of software development teams including rigorous configuration management of their baselines, automated quality and testing gates, automated artifact generation, and automated deployment of artifacts.

 ## Who is AaC for?
 While "code" is in the name, AaC isn't solely for coders, programmers, or software engineers.
-Instead, AaC is intended to be a single-source of truth shared between all development stakeholders including those who have a hand in designing, implementing, or auditing a modeled system.
-Following this desire, AaC provides several interfaces for interacting with the language and tool set.
+Instead, AaC is intended to be a single-source of truth shared between all stakeholders from design to implementation and auditing.
+Towards this goal, AaC provides several interfaces for interacting with the language and tool set.

 |Interface|Implementation Status| References |
 |---------|---------------------|------------|